LewisCM14/ultimate_battleships/README.md

     * The player is them prompted to play again, input validation is used here to ensure a Y or N is entered.

-    * If yes the game runs again from the begin, else the player is told goodbye and the program ends.
+    * If yes the game runs again from the beginning, else the player is told goodbye and the program ends.

 ![Play Again Display](/assets/images/playagain.png)